FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 ## Session Housekeeping

 If you try multiple requests across the services, you may notice you're getting responses indicated you're unauthorized due to the session id changing.
-This is becaue the private services are responding with their own session cookie, which is overriding the one from the gateway.
+This is because the private services are responding with their own session cookie, which is overriding the one from the gateway.
 The fix for this is simple; you'll just need to add a unique name to the `expressSession` in the gateway and each of our microservices.

 In the gateway, modify `app.js`: